kbss-cvut/jopa-examples/example07-jopa-plural-dp-inheritance/README.md

 ## Persistence Setup

 The persistence is set up in `cz.cvut.kbss.jopa.example07.persistence.PersistenceFactory`.
-We are using a native Sesame repository, stored in `/tmp`.
+We are using a native RDF4J repository, stored in `/tmp`.
 Of course, this setup can be changed.
 Target location is in `config.properties`.

 ## Running the Demo